Demonstrations at Experimentarium

 Everybody talks about CO2, however what exactly is CO2?
 What is it used for, how is it formed, and how does CO2 contribute to the greenhouse effect?

-These are the themes of the CO2 demonstration, in which the Experimentarium exhibition pilots talk about CO2 and demonstrate the impact of the greenhouse effect on our daily lives.
+These are the themes of the CO2 demonstration, in which Experimentarium’s exhibition pilots talk about CO2 and demonstrate the impact of the greenhouse effect on our daily lives.

 What happens to the food you eat?
-In this demonstration, our Experimentarium exhibition pilots will guide you on the journey of a sandwich through the body by dissecting an entire digestive system.
+In this demonstration, Experimentarium’s exhibition pilots will guide you on the journey of a sandwich through the body by dissecting an entire digestive system.